Dr-pm-dav/SparkR-Healthcare-Radiation-Analysis/README.md

 To demonstrate the real-world applicability of big data tools in healthcare analytics, a radiation exposure analysis pipeline was implemented using Apache Spark, R, and RStudio, and executed with Docker containers.
 This setup showcases schema-on-read flexibility, distributed processing, and a polyglot analytical environment aligned with the themes described in an article by Shakyawar et al. (2022).

 ### Environment Setup
 A Spark cluster using Docker was deployed and configured to run in standalone mode, accessible at **spark://spark-master:7077**.
-A second container hosted RStudio Server, where the sparklyr package facilitated integration between Spark and R. The radiation dataset, a CSV file containing quarterly airborne radionuclide measurements(), was mounted into the container via a shared volume.
+A second container hosted RStudio Server, where the sparklyr package facilitated integration between Spark and R. The radiation dataset, a CSV file containing quarterly airborne radionuclide measurements (California Department of Public Health, 2025), was mounted into the container via a shared volume.

 ### Data Ingestion and Preprocessing
 The dataset was ingested using **spark_read_csv()**, with **infer_schema = TRUE** to allow Spark to automatically determine data types.
 This directly applied the schema-on-read principle, enabling the ingestion of varied environmental measurements without the need for a rigid schema.